9/2/2025

 Lexia LETRS® (Language Essentials for Teachers of Reading and Spelling)

-Rooted in the Science of Reading: Lexia LETRS provides educators with a deep theoretical framework of the linguistic and cognitive processes contributing to proficient reading and writing, all backed by the science of reading.
+Lexia® LETRS® provides educators with a deep theoretical framework of the linguistic and cognitive processes contributing to proficient reading and writing, all backed by the science of reading.

-Lexia Aspire™ Professional Learning
+Lexia Aspire® Professional Learning

-Rooted in the Science of Reading: Aspire empowers teachers by providing the essential knowledge and techniques rooted in the science of reading.
+Lexia Aspire® Professional Learning empowers teachers by providing the essential knowledge and techniques rooted in the science of reading.
 This allows them to effectively instruct a diverse student body with differing literacy skills.
 Additionally, teachers have the flexibility to select content specifically tailored to enhance their students' literacy achievements.

-Don't let legislative timelines hinder the progress.
-The need for change is immediate, and the resources to effect that change are available now.
+The need for change from outdated methods to approaches like Structured Literacy is immediate, and the resources to effect that change are available now.
 Take advantage of Lexia's suite of solutions, built on years of evidence-based research.
 Your students, staff, and educational community deserve this commitment to excellence.